dreamineering/business-administration/docs/practice-journey/growth/franchise/README.md

 - Communication protocols to esculate issues
 - Enforce belief you are behind them
 - Two way communication, be fair but not a push over

+## Summary

+From winning over franchisees to creating a franchise business plan to establishing routines of quality control, setting up a franchise requires preparation and dedication.
+But with a strong brand, clear communication channels and an appropriately tailored model, you can ensure your business enjoys the many perks of a franchise strategy.

+**Never stop supporting your best-performing franchisees.**

+Next time you think those franchisees whose numbers are always outstanding don’t need that monthly meeting with you, think again!
+Though it’s tempting to shift your time, money and support to branches that need the extra help, it’s essential that you never stop caring about any of your franchisees.
+Rather than creating an imbalance in your attention and resources across branches, tailor different kinds of support to each franchisee’s needs.
+Even successful branches have the potential to do better!